ftrackhq/ftrack-connect/doc/developing/hooks/get_applications.rst

 Nested menus
 ============

-If an item contains a ``items`` list, it will be displayed as a submenu with each item as entries in the submenu.
+If an item contains an ``items`` list, it will be displayed as a submenu with each item in the list forming an item in the submenu.
 The ``label`` will be used as the text label for the submenu.
-Items can nested as deep as you wish.
+You can have as many nested submenus as you wish, but try to keep the depth to a maximum of three levels for usability.

 .. code-block:: python